The Black Diamond, Copenhagen

 4. Toilets

-5. Parking
+6. Parking

-6. Public transport
+7. Public transport

-8. Accessibility information
+8. Disability information

 Regulations for public areas at Royal Danish Library

-1. Wi-fi
+1. Wi-Fi

-The wireless network is accessible to all users of the library and covers the entire library.
+The wireless network (Wi-Fi) is accessible to all users of the library and covers the entire library.
 To gain access to the network, you need to log on to 'eduroam' or 'KB-Guest' - the latter requires that you accept the conditions for use.

 3. Cloakroom and lockers